moazalimi01/LifeFlow/README.md

 # LifeFlow
-An one stop blood requirement for all Blood Requiremenrts.
+An one stop blood requirement for all Blood Requirements.